heylightning/codoc/README.md

 ```

 The documentation object contains the following attributes and also gives the option to download the output as PDF file too:

+1. ` userDefinedFunctions ` : This attribute represents an array of user-defined functions present in the code.
+It includes the names, parameters and details of all functions defined by the user in the input Python code.

+2. ` globalVariables ` : This attribute represents an array of global variables used in the code.

+3. ` printStatements ` : This attribute contains an array of print statements found in the code.

+4. ` userDefinedClasses ` : This attribute represents an array of user-defined classes in the code.

+5. ` importedLibraries ` : This attribute contains an array of imported libraries/modules in the code.

+6. ` numberOfConditionalStatements ` : This attribute represents the count of conditional statements in the code.
+It indicates the number of if/elif/else statements used.

+7. ` numberOfSwitchStatements ` : This attribute represents the count of switch statements in the code.

+8. ` numberOfLoops ` : This attribute represents the count of loops in the code.
+It indicates the number of for loops, while loops, or other loop constructs used.

+9. ` numberOfReturnStatements ` : This attribute represents the count of return statements in the code.
+It indicates the number of return statements used within functions or methods.

+The Python code documentation extension utilizes these attributes to provide a comprehensive overview of the input code.
+It helps developers understand the structure, functions, variables, and control flow within the Python code, making it easier to maintain and collaborate on projects.

 ## LICENSE 📄
 MIT License